WellthCare

 1. Audit Current Offerings: Are your wellness programs merely perks, or are they strategically linked to cost containment and measurable outcomes?

-2. Demand Integration: Look for solutions that seamlessly connect preventive care, incentives, and data reporting, rather than managing multiple vendor point solutions.
+2. Demand Integration: Look for solutions that smoothly connect preventive care, incentives, and data reporting, rather than managing multiple separate programs.

 3. Prioritize Employee Experience: The program must be simple and rewarding.
 If it's not obvious and engaging, it won't scale or drive real behavior change.